 In a land far, far, away, two key players are reshaping your diet: Cold chain and intermodal transport.
-Together, they’re ensuring that everything, from fresh lettuce to high quality wine and cheese, reach you in prime condition.
-But how do these systems work, and who’s leading the charge?
+Together, they’re ensuring that everything, from fresh lettuce to high quality wine and vintage cheese, reaches you in prime condition.

 Cold Chain Basics